lucavallin/tf-ghes-oidc/README.md

 ## Variables

-The Terraform configuration expects to receive a value for variables defined in `src/variables.tf`.
-The `terraform.tfvars.example` file can be used as a template.
-You can rename the `terraform.tfvars.example` file to `terraform.tfvars` and provide the following:
+The Terraform setup requires values for the variables listed in `src/variables.tf`.
+The file `terraform.tfvars.example` serves as a guide.
+By renaming `terraform.tfvars.example` to `terraform.tfvars`, you can supply the necessary information as follows:

 - `GHES_INSTANCE_NAME`: Name of the GHES instance (e.g. my-ghes-instance)
 - `GHES_URL`: URL of the GHES instance without 'https://' (e.g. my-ghes-instance.com)